Citrus High School: History

-Citrus High School can be dated back all the way to the late 1800s when it was a wood-frame school building that taught chart class to the sixth grade.
+Citrus High School can be dated to the late 1800s when it was a wood-frame school building that taught chart class to the sixth grade.
 It is referred to as the first Inverness High School by some.
 Citrus High School was officially authorized to be built in 1911 as a two-story brick school house which was designed by architect W.B.
 Talley.
 It was to be built on Citrus Avenue.
 This was across the street from the existing building.
 The Winston Brothers of Inverness, Florida's bid of $12,760 was approved by the school board.
 It was built originally to serve high school students, however, after the construction was completed, the school taught grades 1-12.

 In 1913, the school was wired for electricity and in 1918, the student body had outgrown the school.
-The school board originally wished to add on to the school but, after two unsuccessful attempts for bid (no one would bid), the project was abandoned.
+The school board originally wished to add on to the school but, after two unsuccessful attempts for bid, the project was abandoned.
 In 1920, the Board of Public Instruction approved to build a school and principal's home.
 The newer school was to be built on the corner of Line Avenue and Main Street.
 The bid was given to C.M.
 Emerson & Co. for a bid of $19,210.
 The current old school was to be strictly used as a grammar school.
 In 1921, the new school was built but was only used for a short time.
 Due to major structural problems, the students were sent back to the 1911 school.
 In 1930, a new high school was built once again on Main Street and Line Avenue.
 Citrus High received accreditation as a four-year high school from the State Board of Education.
 This school housed students until 1985 when a fire struck Citrus High School which nearly burned down the whole campus.
 The fire was blamed on faulty wiring.
 Students were placed in temporary portables to finish the school year.
 Some classes were held in the original 1911 building which is currently owned by Citrus Memorial Hospital.
 After the fire, Citrus High School was steadily reconstructed until 1992 when construction on the new East and West Wings were completed.
 The original building from the 1930 school resides between these wings.